Private equity real estate: Why (not) to invest, types of investments, top funds

 Pros

-1. Higher returns.
-Private equity generates 11% average net annual returns based on 21 years of performance analyzed by the CAIA Association.
-For comparison, it’s 4.1% higher than public market investments.
+Private equity averages net returns of 11% based on 21 years of performance analyzed by the CAIA Association.
+For comparison, that’s 4.1% higher than public market investments. - Passive income

-2. Passive income.
-Investing in real estate private equity firms might be a preferable option for high-net-worth individuals or family offices seeking passive income.
-Once the money is invested into a private equity fund and it’s entrusted to a general partner, investors don’t have to worry about doing market research or property maintenance or dealing with the headaches of managing real estate-related assets.
+Investing in real estate private equity firms might be a preferable option for high-net-worth individuals, or family offices, seeking passive income.
+Once the money is invested into a private equity fund and entrusted to a general partner, investors don’t have to worry about doing market research, property maintenance, or dealing with the headaches of real estate asset management. - Interest alignment

-3. Interest alignment.
 Private equity funds require general partners to invest around 20% of the total capital.
-Most importantly, general partners will not profit from the deal until investors receive 6–9% returns.
-This alignment of interests motivates both partners to maximize returns for all parties involved.
+Most importantly, general partners will not profit from the deal until investors receive their distributions, typically returns of 6–9%.
+This alignment of interests motivates both partners to maximize returns for all parties involved. - Tax advantages

 Cons

-1. Management fees.
 Private equity real estate operating companies offer investors expertise, professional tools, and real estate brokerage.
-In exchange, private equity asset managers charge fees that may cut 0.5% to 2% of returns.
+In exchange, private equity asset managers charge fees commonly ranging from 0.5% to 2% of returns. - High entry point

-2. High entry point.
 Many private equity real estate funds require as much as $20 million in initial investment.
 However, some funds set entry deposits in the $250,000–$500,000 range.
-Additionally, such funds accept only accredited investors with substantial annual income, investing experience, or successful careers in the financial industry.
+Additionally, such funds accept only accredited investors with substantial annual income, investing experience, or successful careers in the financial industry. - Long investment period

 Blackstone is a global private real estate investment firm founded in 1991 and headquartered in New York.
-It serves pension funds with over 31 million pensioners in the US alone, having over $319 billion in capital under management.
+It serves pension funds with over 31 million pensioners in the US alone, having over $339 billion in capital under management and managing a substantial global real estate portfolio valued at approximately $600 billion.

 2. Brookfield Asset Management